astronomy/analyseMCMC/trunk/doc/000_readme.txt

       $ cmake ..
       $ make
     CMake is supposed to be more cross-platform compatible.

+    To compile the code with your favourite compiler, prepend the cmake line with e.g. FC=gfortran:
+      $ FC=gfortran cmake ..

   In both cases you should get a binary executable called "analyseMCMC" in the main directory.